matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 - Mange tes morts: Eat your dead relatives

 ## Greek
-- Malakas / Μαλάκας: Asshole
+- Malakas / Μαλάκας: Jerk / Asshole
 - Gamo to christo su: I fuck your jesus.
 Often used against objects or situations.
 - Gamo tin panagia su: I fuck your Holy Mary
 - Gamo to mouni pou se glistrage: I will fuck your mother
+- Ante gamisou: Go fuck yourself
+- Gamo to <The Target>: I fuck <The Target>
+- Poutana: Whore
+- To mouni tis manas sou: The pussy of your mother
+- To mouni pou se petage: The pussy that threw you out
+- Fae skata: Eat shit

 ## Italian
 - Figa: Cunt.
 Can be also used as space between phrases.